 Every year I get numerous emails with the question

-    "will there be any openings in [my] lab next year?"
+"will there be any openings in your lab next year?"

 My web page shows that I have graduated at least one PhD student every year since 2003, often 2 or 3 students per year.
 So it is logical to think that I must recruit one or more new PhD students every year!
 Naturally I prefer to work with students who think logically.

 If you email me to express interest in joining my group, please include one of the following keys in the subject line: [fessler-intern] or [fessler-phd] or [fessler-postdoc] or [fessler-visitor] as appropriate to your situation.
 Also include your name in the subject line.

 Instead of attaching a resume to your email, the best way to promote yourself is to make a web page that describes yourself and highlights your skills, and then include the URL for that web page in the email.
 If you email me this URL and use the appropriate subject line, then I will look at your web page and I will try to reply to your email.
 If you are a PhD applicant, then I will certainly consider you for financial aid decisions that are made in the Spring.

 If you are a prospective post-doc or visitor, then please also create a Google scholar entry for yourself.
 It is helpful for prospective mentors/employers.

 I will ignore any emails sent to me